These are the categories for which I post free book lists:

 All in all, it takes me 15 to 30 minutes to process all the groups.
 Part of the order above is to facilitate my own examination of the books that are free.
 For example, I prefer to look at the Horror and SciFi books without having the vampires and paranormal books intermixed.

 Note that if you click on a book's description or the horizontal bar above it, it should bring the next book to the top of the screen.
 Some horizontal bars are red or blue.
-They're just reminders to me that I already purchased that book (red) or that I already listed that book as free over 6 months ago (blue).
+They're just reminders to me that I already purchased that book (red) or that I already listed that book as free in the past (blue).

 These are the Amazon searches that my lists are extracted from:Apocalypse